Search this site

 Mahim replied, "That is most likely.
 I found a letter, written by Manmoth, from my wife's box."
 He removed a letter from his pocket and extended it to me.

 The letter ran as follows:

 You have probably forgotten about wretched Manmoth by now.
-As a child I always passed by your house and played with you.
+As a child, I always passed by your house and played with you.
 Those childhood days ended long ago.
-I do not know whether you are aware that I once hoped to marry you, but the elders on either side did not agree to the marriage since both of us are of the same age.
+I do not know whether you are aware that I once hoped to marry you, but the elders on either side did not agree to the marriage since we are of the same age.

 Then, you got married, and I did not hear about you for four to five years.
-Five months ago I learned your husband had joined the police department and was transferred to this place.
+Five months ago, I learned your husband had joined the police department and transferred to this place.
 Immediately, I tracked down your residence.

 I did not nurture any hopes of meeting you, nor did I wish to intrude into your domestic bliss.
-I, however, stand under a lamp-post near your house to catch a glimpse of you when you come to place an oil lamp precisely at 7.30pm every day on the window sill in the upper floor of your house.
+I, however, stand under a lamp-post near your house to catch a glimpse of you when you come to place an oil lamp precisely at 7.30 p. m. every day on the window sill on the upper floor of your house.
 That is my only sin.